Associate Professor - Heart Foundation Future Leader Fellow

 Contact me for

-- sitting on boards or committees
+- Sitting on boards or committees

-- providing an expert opinion
+- Providing an expert opinion

-- outreach activities
+- Outreach activities

-- conference presenting
+- Conference presenting

-- opportunities to collaborate
+- Opportunities to collaborate

-Expertise: Dr Hang Ta’s research addresses solutions for current problems in diagnosis and treatment of diseases.
-She is a pioneering bio-nanomaterials researcher developing innovative nanomaterials and magnetic resonance imaging (MRI) nanosensors for molecular imaging and drug delivery for cardiovascular disease in Australia.
-Dr Hang Ta’s team has great expertise in the full suite of forefront material synthesis and characterization techniques, and is skilled in the design of molecular imaging agents and drug delivery systems based on metal oxide and biocompatible polymers.
+She currently leads a team of 9 students working on nanomaterials for diagnosis and treatment of cardiovascular and cancerous diseases.
+Her research addresses solutions for current problems in diagnosis and treatment of diseases.
+She is a pioneering bio-nanomaterials researcher developing innovative nanomaterials and magnetic resonance imaging (MRI) nanosensors for molecular imaging and drug delivery for cardiovascular disease.
+Ta’s team has great expertise in the full suite of forefront material synthesis and characterization techniques, and is skilled in the design of molecular imaging agents and drug delivery systems based on metal oxide and biocompatible polymers.

-Research Outputs and Impacts: Dr Ta has published papers in journals with high impact factor such as Nature Protocols, Circulation Research, Biomaterials and Journal of Controlled Release with more than 1320 citations.
+A/Prof Ta has been awarded a number of prizes, grants and prestigious fellowships such as National Heart Foundation postdoctoral fellowship, NHMRC ECR fellowship and Heart Foundation Future Leader Fellowship.
+She has secured over $3.4 million ($3.2 million as CIA) in competitive grant funding from national funding agencies for both discovery and infrastructure projects.
+Hang has published papers in journals with high impact factor such as Nature Protocols (Jif: 13.74), Circulation Research (Jif: 15.861), Biomaterials (Jif: 10.396) and Journal of Controlled Release (Jif: 8.078).
 Her research on iron oxide nanoparticles for molecular imaging of thrombosis was highlighted on cover page of Circulation Research, a second-ranked journal in the field of cardiovascular research.

 Hang identifies as culturally and linguistically diverse.